Contract check · Residential lease

 Questions to ask before signing

 The general rule tells you the baseline.
 Your lease tells you what you’re actually being asked to sign — and the wording is what binds.
-Dang reads the document and flags the clauses worth reviewing, in plain English.
+Read the specific clauses in your document before you sign.

-For leases, Dang checks common statutory risk areas such as security deposit caps, entry notice, late-fee limits, deposit return deadlines, and deposit interest using jurisdiction-specific source tables; where a state has no statutory rule, findings are labeled as benchmark-based.
+For residential leases, common statutory risk areas — security deposit caps, entry notice, late-fee limits, deposit return deadlines, and deposit interest — vary by jurisdiction; where a state has no statutory rule, market benchmarks apply.

 Your original file is deleted promptly after processing — we keep only the report you can read.
-No account needed for a one-time scan.
-Free preview first; full report $6.99, one-time.

 Common questions